icinganalysis/icinganalysis.github.io/content/1969 Aircraft Ice Protection Report of Symposium.md

 > Apparently, some operators complained that their airplane(s) were already certificated for flight in icing but that Amendment 135-12 would not allow them to fly in icing conditions until four months later in April after the icing season was practically over.
-The FAA responded immediately with Amendment 135-13 which allowed the new exem ptions to go into effect on December 24, 1969.
+The FAA responded immediately with Amendment 135-13 which allowed the new exemptions to go into effect on December 24, 1969.
 It also revised the wording again to nearly the form that it has today.

 The symposium does not appear to have gotten everyone on the same page (regulators, airlines, manufacturers, etc.) for the forthcoming regulations.